 Some projects, like this one, are still led by our academic supporters, but it is only with the agreement of the IRN Steering Group.
-Thus, the IRN members control what we do as a research team.

-This report shows that people with learning disabilities can be full research partners and can also say how to improve how we do inclusive research.
+Thus, the IRN members control what we do as a research team. - the This report shows that people with learning disabilities can not only be full research partners but can also say how inclusive research can improve.
 This easy read report will be written up as a full research article in 2019 with Edurne Garcia Iriarte leading the writing team.